Frequently Asked Questions for Undergraduate Students About Academic Policies and Procedures

-Withdrawing from a class may be an appropriate decision for students who have never attended or have stopped participating in their class(es), or who are unable to complete the semester, because it prevents them from receiving a failing grade that would negatively affect their cumulative grade point average (GPA).
+Withdrawing from a class may be an appropriate decision for students who have never attended or have stopped participating in their class(es), or who are unable to complete the session, because it prevents them from receiving a failing grade that would negatively affect their cumulative grade point average (GPA).
 Prior to withdrawing from a course, students are encouraged to discuss the matter with their professor.
 If you are a financial aid recipient, be sure to contact your financial aid advisor before withdrawing to determine if or how this will affect your aid package.

 Students are responsible for determining if withdrawing from a class is in their best interest.
 A grade of Withdrawal ("W") appears on a student's transcript, but is not included in his or her GPA.
 See the Policy on Course Withdrawal to learn more about the "W" grade.

 Please see our official withdrawal procedures to find out about specific withdrawal deadlines and how to withdraw.

 How is eligibility for the Dean's List determined?

 Students who complete at least 6 credits (in courses graded A, B, C, D or F) with a GPA of at least 3.5 in a term and maintain a cumulative GPA of at least 3.5 are eligible for the Dean's List.

 Students who fail to earn the required average by the end of the term must complete a minimum of 6 more credits during the next term to be considered for the Dean's List again.
 All courses taken during a term are used in computing the average, even though the total number of credits may exceed 6.
 A term is designated as fall, summer or spring.
 Eligibility for the Dean's List is calculated once each term.

 What is UMUC's approach to academic dishonesty and plagiarism?